Employer Information

 1- Take detailed history and perform a physical examination

-2- requested and analyse appropriate investigations
+2- request and analyse appropriate investigations

 3- Get experience of outpatient activity/inpatient ward referrals